sarog/openremote-sf/branches/project/UIDesigner_2_0_0_Alphas/readme.txt

 6) ui designer: slider, image, label
 7) template save, share

-V. "Modeler" logging
+IV.
+"Modeler" logging
 ====================================
 You can modify the log4j configuration in "%PROJECT_ROOT%/config/log4j.properties".

-VI.
-"Modeler" javadoc
+V. "Modeler" javadoc
 ====================================
 You can generate javadoc by using "ant javadoc"